CD-Squared-Tech/cd-squared-tech.github.io/README.md

 ## How to Participate
 1. Follow [ChaTech on LinkedIn](https://www.linkedin.com/company/chatechcouncil/) to stay updated about the event schedule.
 2. Join our CD Tech group through [ChaDev on Meetup](https://www.meetup.com/link-to-chadev/) and RSVP for the next Meetup.
-3. Join our Discord channel - The primary method of communication for our group project: [Discord Invite Link](). <span style="background-color: #FFFF00">To Do - Create a permanent Discord invite link</span>

 ## Contact Us